MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 1. Select **OK**.

-## Legacy configurations
+## Update legacy configurations

-> [!IMPORTANT]
-> Defender for Identity no longer requires logging 1644 events.
+Defender for Identity no longer requires logging 1644 events.
 If you have this registry setting enabled, you can remove it.

 ```reg
 Windows Registry Editor Version 5.00